finder-1/void-install/README.md

 passwd <username>
 ```

-5. add user to groups, including wheel
+5. add user to groups and make sudoer
+	1. add user to groups
    `usermod -aG users,audio,video,cdrom,input,wheel,plugdev,lp,scanner,dialout,storage <username>`
 		- if you want you can verify user is in groups
 		`groups <username>`
-    3. edit sudo file so wheel group is a sudoer
+	2. edit sudo file so wheel group is a sudoer

         `visudo`

         uncomment `%wheel ALL=(ALL) ALL`

-6. post-install script
+7. post-install script
 ```
 su <username>
 cd ~